fishjam-dev/fishjam-docs/docs/getting_started/architecture.md

 **User** - someone who connects to Jellyfish to send and receive media.

-Everything starts with *Admin* who sends HTTP request to *BE* to create a new room.
+Everything starts with *Admin* who sends an HTTP request to *BE* to create a new room.
 *BE* uses *jellyfish-server-sdk* to communicate with *JF* and create the room.
 Under the hood, *jellyfish-server-sdk* uses REST API exposed by *JF*.
-Then, *Admin* invites some user by sending a new HTTP request to *BE*.
+After the room has been created, the *Admin* invites a user by sending a new HTTP request to *BE*.
-Again, *BE* uses *jellyfish-server-sdk* to add a new peer to *JF*.
+Again, *BE* uses *jellyfish-server-sdk* to add the new peer to *JF*.

-On the user side, they send request to *BE* to join some room.
+On the user side, they send a request to *BE* to join the room.
-*BE* replies with *JF* ip address it should connect to.
+*BE* replies with *JF* IP address it should connect to.
-Then, *User* uses *jellyfish-client-sdk* to connect to *JF*.
+Then, the *User* uses *jellyfish-client-sdk* to connect to *JF*.
-After the connection has been established, *User* can send and receive media.
+After the connection has been established, the *User* can send and receive media.